Configuration#

 The symmetries field controls how the irreducible Brillouin zone is built.
 Entering auto enables the automatic symmetry discovery, which probes a large number of combined momentum and orbital transformations, constructs the irreducible zone together with its map onto the full zone, and always yields the smallest possible number of irreducible momenta; it is the preferred choice.
 Alternatively, one of the predefined symmetry sets, such as two_dimensional_square or three_dimensional_cubic, can be supplied, or a list of individual symmetries can be passed explicitly.
 The supported single operations are x-inv, y-inv and z-inv (inverting the respective momentum component), x-y-sym, x-z-sym and y-z-sym (exchanging two components), and x-y-inv (inverting both in-plane components at once).
 Passing [ "x-inv", "y-inv", "z-inv", "x-y-sym", "x-z-sym", "y-z-sym" ] is, for instance, equivalent to three_dimensional_cubic.
 The predefined and individual operations always act on the primitive reciprocal lattice axes, so they map the grids incorrectly when not every calculated orbital shares the requested symmetry, or when the primitive reciprocal lattice vectors are not orthogonal; the automatic discovery is free of both limitations because it inspects the Hamiltonian directly.

 The type field selects the form in which the kinetic part of the Hamiltonian is provided.
 With from_wannier90 the hr_input field points to a real-space Hamiltonian file holding the hopping elements, whereas from_wannierHK expects a file giving the Hamiltonian directly in momentum space.
-The third option, t_tp_tpp, is available for single-band input only and reads a list of three floating-point values for the nearest, next-nearest and third-nearest neighbour hoppings from hr_input, for example [1.0, -0.25, 0.12].
+The third option, t_tp_tpp, is available for single-band input only and reads a list of three floating-point values for the nearest, next-nearest and third-nearest neighbor hoppings from hr_input, for example [1.0, -0.25, 0.12].

 Because DGAmore supports multi-orbital calculations with non-local interactions, an interaction type and input must be specified as well.
 With one_band_from_dmft a single-band calculation is assumed and the local interaction strength is read from the DMFT input, while kanamori_from_dmft takes the interaction values from DMFT and builds the Kanamori interaction tensor; in both cases interaction_input is ignored.
 Choosing custom instead lets the code read the interaction from the file referenced in interaction_input, which is structured like a real-space Hamiltonian file but with four orbital indices instead of two and may also encode non-local interactions.